 Use your folded hands to give you ‘bio-feedback’ from your tummy, and frequently remind yourself to relax ribs and neck, letting the breath flow smoothly straight through the chest down into, and out of, the stomach.
 Again, when you feel able to, take ‘deeper’ in-breaths, but only if you can keep it smooth and even.

 There are many and varied ways of altering and fine-tuning the above breathing pattern.
-These include the use of ‘locks’ (ways of increasing intra-abdominal pressure during the hold breath phase) and alternate nostril breathing.
+These include the use of ‘locks’ (which are ways of increasing intra-abdominal pressure during the hold breath phase) and alternate nostril breathing.
 Depending on what you are trying to achieve, some of these refinements may be a good idea.

-But the basic exercise itself is surprisingly effective and has physical and mental benefits.
+But the core exercise is surprisingly useful and has definite physical and mental benefits.